 The shutter release button

 The point where the Retina Reflex III really falls short is in the positioning of the release button.
 In the first viewfinder Retinas, still in the 30s, it was conveniently positioned on top of the camera.
 That was the case even with the Retina Reflex S. In this position it allows us to firmly grasp the camera body and leave the indicator free to fall naturally on the shutter button.
-But in Retina Reflex III, certainly due to design difficulties, perhaps due to cost restrictions, it was positioned in the front, next to the lens.
+But in Retina Reflex III, certainly due to design difficulties, perhaps due to cost restrictions, it was positioned at the front, next to the lens.

 When the button is at the top, we can press the camera between the middle of our index and the base of our thumb on the opposite side.
 By pressing the prism or visor against the forehead, we have a very stable situation.
 We just move the tip of the indicator to trigger the shutter while focusing with the left hand thumb and index finger.
 While with the trigger in front of the camera, it is more difficult to obtain the same level of stability